majdigital/bigworldgraph/README.md

 Now you can play around on the frontend by visiting [127.0.0.1:8080](127.0.0.1:8080) on your browser!

+(Comment 14.12.17: Toy data hasn't been selected yet, but the necessary code is in place)

 #### Getting serious: Running the real pipeline

 First of all, make sure to have the corpus file in its designated directory (``backend/data/corpora_french/`` by default).